coreinfrastructure/best-practices-badge/doc/other.md

 ### Security analysis

-*   Projects MUST monitor or periodically check their dependencies (including embedded dependencies) to detect known vulnerabilities and fix exploitable vulnerabilities or verify them as unexploitable.
+*   Projects MUST monitor or periodically check their external dependencies (including convenience copies) to detect known vulnerabilities, and fix exploitable vulnerabilities or verify them as unexploitable.
+    *Details*:
     This can be done using an origin analyzer / dependency checking tool such as
     [OWASP's Dependency-Check](https://www.owasp.org/index.php/OWASP_Dependency_Check),